sdziallas/comp55/docs/labs/10-Timer.md

 ![](lab10media/media/timerinitdone.gif)

-Once you have that, **commit and push your work**, make sure to **put a brief message in the commit that explains what you did** and then move on to the next task.
+Once you have that, **commit and push your work**, make sure to **put a brief message in the commit that explains the three things a timer needs** and then move on to the next task.

 ## BallLauncher.java

-So far, we've mostly been showing the basics of Timers, however, Timers end up being extremely useful in many situations, since what they allow you to do is to have a separate process (which I'll call thread) that is running independently of the program's main loop.
+So far, we've mostly been showing the basics of Timers, however, Timers end up being extremely useful in many situations, since what they allow you to do is to have a separate process (which we'll call **thread**) that is running independently of the program's main loop.
 This is going to be useful for creating animations or having any movement so that the movement and animations can be made independently of what the user